Dr Robert Lim

 MChB, ABIM [Int Med], ABIM [Med Onc], ABIM [Heme], FRCP [Edin]

 Dr Robert Lim is a graduate of both the University of St Andrews and University of Edinburgh where he obtained his medical degree (MBChB).
-He then moved to New York where he completed his postgraduate training in Internal Medicine followed by Haematology and Medical Oncology at The New York Hospital – Cornell University Medical College and Memorial Sloan Kettering Cancer Center.
-In addition to his American Board certifications in Internal Medicine, Medical Oncology and Haematology, Dr Lim is also a Fellow of the Royal College of Physicians in Edinburgh.
-After returning to Singapore in 1998, he has developed his expertise in gastrointestinal, liver and pancreatic cancers.
+He moved to New York where he completed his postgraduate training in internal medicine followed by medical oncology and haematology at The New York Hospital – Cornell University Medical College and Memorial Sloan Kettering Cancer Center.
+In addition to his American Board certifications in internal medicine, medical oncology and haematology, Dr Lim is also a Fellow of the Royal College of Physicians in Edinburgh.
+After returning to Singapore in 1998, he has focused on gastrointestinal, liver and pancreatic cancers.

-Besides his skills in clinical care, he has co-authored several pivotal major studies in colon cancer and pancreatic cancer that have influenced clinical practice.
+Besides his skills in clinical care, he has co-authored several studies in colon cancer and pancreatic cancer.
 From 2005 to 2011, he was the Head of the Department of Haematology-Oncology at the National University Cancer Institute, Singapore (NCIS).
-During his tenure, he led the department to the forefront of research not only in Singapore but also internationally.
-In particular, the focus in developing new drug treatments and improving the understanding of the unique problem for Asians with cancer has helped many patients and their families.
+During his tenure, he led research studies that focused on developing new drug treatments and improving the understanding of the unique problem for Asians with cancer.

-He has been a member of the Specialist Training Committee in Medical Oncology, instrumental in training many doctors both in internal medicine and oncology, providing invaluable mentorship and guidance.
-Amongst his many varied responsibilities, he has served as an Associate Director of NCIS and is currently a council member of Dover Park Hospice, chairing their medical professional audit committee.
+He has been a member of the Specialist Training Committee in Medical Oncology, training and mentoring doctors both in internal medicine and oncology.
+Among his varied responsibilities, he has served as an Associate Director of NCIS and is currently a council member of Dover Park Hospice, chairing their medical professional audit committee.

 Sub specialty interests: gastrointestinal, liver, colon and pancreatic cancers